getAlby/bitcoin-connect/dev/vite/README.md

 ## Install

-Run `yarn install` here and in the parent directory.
+Run `yarn install` here and in the root directory.

 ## Development

-Run `yarn dev`
+Run `yarn dev` (either here or in the root directory)